 5. Ride Defensively in Traffic

 Assume drivers don't see you.
-Maintain three feet from parked cars (door zone avoidance), use hand signals for turns, and make eye contact at intersections.
-Avoid sidewalk riding where prohibited—studies show it increases collision risks by 40% versus proper bike lane usage.
+Maintain three feet from parked cars, use hand signals for turns, and make eye contact at intersections.
+Avoid sidewalk riding where prohibited—studies show it increases collision risks versus proper bike lane usage.

-Smart Riding: Key Safety Features for Teen E-Bike Users
+Smart Riding: Key Safety Features for Teen Users

 Modern electric bikes for adolescents incorporate critical safety technologies.
-Look for models with automatic headlights, anti-lock braking systems (ABS), and torque sensors that adjust pedal assistance smoothly.
+Look for models with automatic headlights, advanced braking systems, and sensors that adjust pedal assistance smoothly.
 Parental control apps that track location and set speed limits provide additional oversight.

 By combining proper gear, regulatory awareness, and defensive techniques, teens can safely enjoy the freedom of electric bicycles.
-Regular safety refreshers and supervised practice sessions further reinforce responsible riding habits for young e-bike enthusiasts.
+Regular safety refreshers and supervised practice sessions further reinforce responsible riding habits.